Nzen/note_enojes/readme.md

 * output\_into\_package whether the resulting files should be in subfolders from output corresponding to \_package_
 * java_package is a java package one may want to copy the files to; if bundle style is list, the classes will use this package
 * replace_variables indicates to replace variables like [MAXIMUM] with an escape string for MessageFormat output, ex {1,number} .
+* list\_template\_file The location of a template file for starting ListResourceBundle classes